clarkgrangerc/DM-SL/Assignment-2.md

 with differents values of K (see graph 1).

 **Graph 1.
 KNN models vs LPM and Logit Models**

-    ## $x
-    ## [1] "K"
-    ##
-    ## $y
-    ## [1] "Accuracy Rate"
-    ##
-    ## attr(,"class")
-    ## [1] "labels"

 ![](Assignment-2_files/figure-markdown_strict/unnamed-chunk-11-1.png)

 \#\#\#How can we increase the probability that an article goes viral?

-By this point we have adressed the problem to find the best model to predict with the highest accuracy the binary output viral.
-But we also want to know what features would increase the probability of an article to go viral or not.
-However, since our best model is a logistic model we know that the coefficients generated do not have a direct interpretation as a causal effect, in this case a probability of succes.
-Therefore, in table 6 we compute the average marginal effect of all the variables we included in our logit model, because them can be readed as the partial causal effect of each variable over the probability of an article to go viral.
-Thus, if we want to increase the probability to be viral we should increase the features with the higher partial effect such as writing an article about social media or releasing the article in a weekend.
+By this point we have adressed the problem of finding the best model to predict viral with the most accuracy.
+But we also want to know what features would increase the probability of an article going viral or not.
+However, since our best model is a logistic model we know that the coefficients generated do not have a direct interpretation as a causal effect, but more like odds multipliers correlated with various features.
+Therefore, in table 6 we compute the average marginal effect of all the variables we included in our logit model, because they can be interpretted as the partial causal effects of each variable over the probability of an article to go viral.
+Thus, if we want to increase the probability to be viral we should increase the features with the higher partial effect such as writing an article about social media or releasing the article on the weekend.
 In the other hand we should avoid the characteristic that have a negative partial effect such as writing about entertainment or including a large number of negative words.

 **Table 5.
 Average Marginal Effects of the Logit Model**